Timonaire/Graphql/README.md

 ## How to Install And Run Code
 • Download the zip or clone repository and open terminal.
 • Use npm install to install all dependencies.
 • Check the contents of the .env.example to set up your .env file .
-• Connect your MongoDb Atlas database with the url.
 • Use nodemon index.js to run the program.